qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Band rendering
 ..............

-QGIS offers four different :guilabel:`Render types`.
-The renderer chosen is dependent on the data type.
+|qg| offers four different :guilabel:`Render types`.
+The renderer chosen is dependent on the
+data type.

 #.
 Multiband color - if the file comes as a multi band with several bands (e.g. used with a satellite image
    with several bands)
 #.
 Paletted - if a single band file comes with an indexed palette (e.g. used with a digital topographic map)
 #.
-Singleband gray- (one band of) the image will be rendered as gray, QGIS will choose this renderer
+Singleband gray- (one band of) the image will be rendered as gray, |qg| will choose this renderer
    if the file neither has multi bands, nor has an indexed palette nor has a continous palette (e.g. used with a shaded relief map)
 #.
 Singleband pseudocolor - this renderer is possible for files with a continuous palette, e.g. the file
    has got a color map (e.g. used with an elevation map)